Please note that Tapas no longer supports Internet Explorer.

 Their eyes met across the haze of perfume and candlelight, and something inside him stilled.
 There was no lust in that look, no hunger, only the quiet patience of a man accustomed to waiting for things to come to him.
 It was a gaze that studied rather than desired, measured rather than took.

 For a heartbeat, Cain forgot to breathe.
-There was something dangerous about stillness like that.
+Something was unsettling about that stillness.
 Something that made his pulse flutter against his throat.

 The man looked away, exhaling a thin ribbon of smoke, as though nothing had happened at all.

-Cain returned to his performance, yet he found his movements slightly lighter, his smile a fraction more cautious.
-The man in the corner didn’t shift, didn’t speak, but the weight of his gaze followed every subtle tilt, every soft flicker of an eyelash.
+Cain returned to his performance, yet he found his movements slightly lighter, and his smile a fraction more cautious.
+The man in the corner didn’t shift, didn’t speak, but the weight of his gaze followed every subtle tilt and every soft flicker of an eyelash.

 He took the merchant’s hand, his touch featherlight.
 He took his time tracing slow, idle patterns across his fingers before letting them rest on the heavy gold adorning them.
 The jewels glittered in the candlelight, emeralds and sapphires that caught the room’s glow and threw it back like tiny fragments of envy.